-The ratification of the appointment of Ernst & Young LLP, as our independent registered public accounting firm for the year ending December 31, 2023 (Proposal 2) is considered routine under applicable rules.
+The ratification of the appointment of Ernst & Young LLP, as our independent registered public accounting firm for the year ending December 31, 2024 (Proposal 2) is considered routine under applicable rules.
 A broker or other nominee may generally vote on routine matters, and therefore, no broker non-votes are expected to exist in connection with Proposal 2.
-The election of directors (Proposal 1) is considered non-routine under applicable rules.
-A broker or other nominee may be broker non-votes on Proposal 1.
+The election of directors, the advisory vote on the compensation of our named executive officers, and the advisory vote on the frequency of future advisory say-on-pay votes (Proposals 1, 3, and 4) are considered non-routine under applicable rules.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore, there may be broker non-votes on Proposals 1, 3, and 4.